Long Island Child Custody Lawyers

 - The child's preference (if above a certain age, usually 12 years)

 - If the parents encourage the child to have a relationship with the other parent

 - If either parent has a history of alcoholism, drug abuse, or domestic violence

 - Each parent's ability to provide for the child, i.e. food, shelter, clothing, medical care

 What Age Can a Child Choose Which Parent to Live with in NY?

 In New York, a child’s preference as to which parent they wish to live with is a factor that is considered important in any case.
 However, if the child is 13 or older, their choice is even more highly considered by the court.

 Generally, the judge will evaluate the child’s maturity level to ascertain whether the child could be easily manipulated by their parents’ preference.

 Hire a Long Island Child Custody Attorney Today

-Whether your objective is to obtain sole or joint physical custody or legal custody, or simply visitation rights, an experienced Long Island child custody attorney at Samuelson Hause & Samuelson, LLP can provide you with the resources, attention, and dedicated representation needed to help you achieve your goals.
+Whether your objective is to obtain sole or joint physical custody or legal custody, or simply visitation rights, an experienced Long Island child custody attorney at Samuelson Hause PLLC can provide you with the resources, attention, and dedicated representation needed to help you achieve your goals.
 We can help you reach an arrangement that serves the best interest of your family and preserves the relationships you have with your children.